zpalexander/interview-questions/README.md

 console.log(func());
 ```

-How would you ensure that the context of func() is always bound to Userso that 1 will be returned?
+How would you ensure that the context of func() is always bound to User such that 1 will be returned?

 [See the answer](solutions/javascript/scope.js)